-An incisional hernia is a hernia that occurs through a previously made incision in the abdominal wall.
+An incisional hernia is the protrusion of the contents of a cavity (usually the abdomen) through a previously made incision in the compartment’s wall.

-They occur by definition after an operation, and are a remarkably common complication of abdominal surgery, with recent data reporting a prevalence after 1 year at 5.2% and 2 years at 10.3%.
+They occur (by definition) after an operation, and unfortunately are a common complication of abdominal surgery, with prevalence following laparotomy around 5.2% at 1year (nearly 25% by 2yrs).

 In this article, we shall look at the risk factors, clinical features and management of an incisional hernia.

-The layers of the anterior abdominal wall are normally strong, and act to maintain the integrity of the abdominal cavity.
-However, once these layers are interrupted by a surgical incision, their continuity is disrupted, and they are weakened.
+The layers of the anterior abdominal wall are normally strong and act to maintain the integrity of the abdominal cavity.
+However, once these layers are interrupted by a surgical incision, their continuity is disrupted and become structurally weakened.

-In the presence of increased intra-abdominal pressure and/or certain risk factors, the contents of the abdomen are able to herniate through the weakness, forming an incisional hernia.
+In the presence of increased intra-abdominal pressure and potential risk factors (such as smoking or obesity), the contents of the abdomen are able to herniate through the weakness, forming an incisional hernia.

-As with any hernia, complications can occur – such as incarceration (hernia is irreducible), strangulation (blood supply to the hernia is compromised), or bowel obstruction.
+As with any hernia, complications can occur, such as incarceration, strangulation, or obstruction.

 The risk factors for incisional hernia following abdominal surgery include (ranked by relative risk):